Sloppy Bears lose 36-25 to Saints

 CHICAGO (AP) — Mitchell Trubisky made a couple of bad throws.
 Anthony Miller had a costly fumble.
 A blocked punt turned into a safety, and Chicago’s defense looked tired in the second half.

 At least the Bears were consistent.
-Each unit committed their share of mistakes.
+Each unit committed its share of mistakes.

 Chicago flopped in its return from its bye week, looking overmatched in a 36-25 loss to Teddy Bridgewater and the New Orleans Saints on Sunday.
-Trubisky was back after being sidelined by a left shoulder injury, but the third-year quarterback turned in another shaky performance that invited more questions about his future with the team.
+Trubisky played for the first time in almost a month after being sidelined by a left shoulder injury, but the third-year quarterback turned in another shaky performance that invited more questions about his future with the team.

-The Bears (3-3) scored their first offensive touchdown on Allen Robinson’s 7-yard reception with 2:31 left, long after the outcome had been decided.
+The Bears were held to a season-low 17 yards rushing on a franchise-low seven attempts.
+They scored their first offensive touchdown on Allen Robinson’s 7-yard reception with 2:31 left, long after the outcome had been decided.
 The defense allowed a season-high 424 yards, including 151 on the ground.

+“Run game, pass game, offense, defense, it’s a trickle-down effect, and everything affects everything else,” Trubisky said.
+“We’re not helping out our defense by not staying on the field.”

+Coach Matt Nagy said he never thought about benching Trubisky, and he remains committed to the No. 2 overall pick in the 2017 draft.

 Backward.